Rel1cx/eslint-react/packages/eslint-plugin/README.md

 ## Philosophy

+- **Do what a linter should do**
-- **Focus on code rather than style**.
+- **Focus on code rather than style**
-- **Linting errors are better than runtime crashes**.
+- **Rules are better than options**
-- **Types are the fundamental unit of correctness**.

 ## Rule introduction or modification principles

-1. **TypeScript first**.
-If a behavior can already be enforced by TypeScript built-in checker, don't reimplement it.
+1. **No Auto-fix**.
+Auto-fix is a great feature, but it's not always safe and reliable.
+We prefer to not to do auto-fix at all than to implement it in a way that can cause more problems than it solves.
 2. **Formatting independent**.
 Rules should check for correctness, not style.
-We recommend using style focused tools for formatting (e.g. [dprint](https://dprint.dev/) or [eslint-stylistic](https://github.com/eslint-stylistic/eslint-stylistic)).
+We recommend using style focused tools for formatting (e.g. [dprint](https://dprint.dev/)).
-3. **No Auto-fix**.
-Auto-fix is a great feature, but it's not always safe and reliable.
-We prefer to not to do auto-fix at all than to implement it in a way that can cause more problems than it solves.
+3. **Rules over options [[1]](https://eslint-react.rel1cx.io/docs/rules-over-options)**.
+Each rule should have a single purpose.
+Make multiple rules work together to achieve more complex behaviors instead of adding options to a single rule.
 4. **Sensible defaults**.
 Rules should be easy to setup and use with minimal configuration and sensible defaults.

-5. **Rules over Options [[1]](https://eslint-react.rel1cx.io/docs/rules-over-options)**.
-Each rule should have a single purpose.
-Make multiple rules work together to achieve more complex behaviors instead of adding options to a single rule.
+## Contributing

+Before you start working on something, it's best to check if there is an existing issue first.
+It's also a good idea to reach the maintainer and confirm if it makes sense or if someone else is already working on it.

+Please make sure to read the [Contributing Guide](./.github/CONTRIBUTING.md) before making a pull request.

+Pull requests submitted without prior discussion can also be rejected without prior discussion.

+Thank you to everyone contributing to ESLint x React!

 ## License